Saif-Shines/docs/versioned-docs/v0-docs/admin-portal/custom-domain.md

 ## Introduction

 By default, all your environments are accessible via a unique endpoint URL hosted at scalekit.com domain.
-For example <SimpleCode>https:<nolink />//yoursaas.scalekit.com</SimpleCode>.
+For example <SimpleCode>https:<span></span>//yoursaas.scalekit.com</SimpleCode>.

 But, if you would like to offer a deeply customized experience to your customers and show your branding everywhere, we offer you an option to customize this url to be hosted on your domain via CNAME configuration.
-For example: <SimpleCode>https:<nolink />//sso.yoursaas.com</SimpleCode>
+For example: <SimpleCode>https:<span></span>//sso.yoursaas.com</SimpleCode>

 ## Visibility of Custom Domain